Surf Forecasts:

 Table - best surf conditions forecast for Ikei Island over the next 16 days.

-Right, folks, Rusty here.
-Let’s have a look at what’s cooking for Ikei Island over the next couple of weeks.
+Alright, Rusty here.
+Let’s have a look at what’s on the cards for Ikei Island.

-The water temperature is about 84°F, which is bang on average for this time of year, so no worries there.
+The water temperature is about 82°F, which is a bit cooler than average for this time of year – a couple of degrees off, so it’s noticeable but not crazy.

 Rusty.